alexrichardson21/BeatGAN/front-end/README.md

 ## Yung Gan
 ### Authors: Alex Richardson & Joshua Patterson
+`Be sure to add node_modules into your directory before running`

 #### Our current UI is tentative until we are able to train new models within our python backend.
 We are currently working with only 3 Parameters:
 `BPM`
 `Genre`